Large deviations for invariant measure of stochastic Allen-Cahn equation with inhomogeneous boundary conditions and multiplicative noise: LDP for invariant measures

-Combining the estimates of $K_1$, $K_2$, $K_3$, we complete the proof of this proposition. \end{proof} With the upper bound of LDP for $\bar{\mu}_\epsilon$, it is easy to see the following result. \begin{corollary} Under Assumption \ref{assumption 1}, there exists constant $C>0$ and $\delta_0>0$ such that for every $0<\delta<\delta_0$ there exists $\epsilon_0 >0$ such that In particular, the measures $\mu_\epsilon$ concentrate around the minimizer $m_L$ exponentially fast, when $\epsilon$ is sufficiently small. \end{corollary} \begin{proof} This is a direct consequence of Propositions \ref{prop: small energy} and \ref{prop:energy lower bound}, and the LDP upper bound for $\bar{\mu}_\epsilon$ given in Proposition \ref{prop:upper bound}. \end{proof}
+With the upper bound of LDP for $\bar{\mu}_\epsilon$, it is easy to see the following result. \begin{corollary} Under Assumption \ref{assumption 3} and the assumption of Proposition \ref{prop:exponential estimate}, there exist constants $C>0$ and $\delta_0>0$ such that for every $0<\delta<\delta_0$ there exists $\epsilon_0 >0$ such that In particular, the measures $\mu_\epsilon$ concentrate around the minimiser $m_L$ exponentially fast when $\epsilon$ is sufficiently small. \end{corollary} \begin{proof} This is a direct consequence of Propositions \ref{prop: small energy} and \ref{prop:energy upper bound}, and the LDP upper bound for $\bar{\mu}_\epsilon$ given in Proposition \ref{prop:upper bound}. \end{proof}